chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 https://bettertouchtool.net/releases/BetterTouchTool.zip

 If you ask yourself if this is worth it, I definitely say, yes.
 The devs regularly update the software and compared to other mac tools, 7 bucks is not too expensive.
-Luckily this is the only thing that needs to be bought if you already own a MacBook with Touch bar.

 Quite some time I have wondered if it was really worth to get the more expensive MacBook with Touchbar.
 But now it has gotten really useful for quickly controlling my node on AMB-Net.

 ### Overview of BetterTouchTool and Dashboard